Bitters are trans-formative…

 Randy appreciated good food and drink and took to all the local customs associated with such.
 However there was a time when Randy gave up hard liquor and drank nothing but champagne for something like 2 years.
 In that period I’d travel to St. Bart or St. Maarten and show up at Le Select or the Sailors Bar in Phillipsburg after a day of working my accounts to find Randy holding court drinking Champagne.
 It was always nothing but good times with Randy.

-After moving to Colorado I had only been in touch with Randy a few times but would look him up on the internet.
-A while back I woke up in the middle of the night and I just got to thinking I wonder what Randy is up to so I did a google search.
-The results were very depressing as I was surprised to learn that he had passed away a couple of years ago.
-Never thought he would beat me to the grave as he always seemed bigger than life itself.
+After moving to Colorado I had only been in touch with Randy a few times but would look him up on the internet to see what he was up to.
+A while back I woke up in the middle of the night and I just got to thinking let’s check on Randy and did a google search.
+The results were very depressing as I was surprised to learn that he had passed away a few years back.
+I never thought he would beat me to the grave as he always seemed bigger than life itself.
 An incredible character and fantastic friend, I am certain there are many that miss him as I do!

 A Bottle of “Rhum” and a Lime

-Jimmy Buffet spent a lot of time in St. Barts one of the French Islands of note in the Leeward Islands (he owned a home there).
-I can’t help but think that when he wrote Banana Republics, he was talking about the Le Select Bar and the cocktail “Ti’ Punch” as it is the classic drink of the French West Indies and litterally as described “A Bottle of Rhum and a Lime” (rather than in bars of the Latin Countries as the song implies).
+Jimmy Buffet spent a lot of time on St. Barts a French Island of note where he owned a home and the best night club in the Caribbean.
+I can’t help but think that when he wrote Banana Republics, he was talking about the Le Select Bar and the cocktail “Ti’ Punch” as it is the classic drink of the French West Indies and literally as described “A Bottle of Rhum and a Lime” (rather than in bars of the Latin Countries as the song implies).
+Plus Le Select was the home of many expatriates from all over the world.

-It is a simple cocktail made with a teaspoon or less of a sugar syrup called Petit Canne (BG Reynolds Demerara works fine), a quarter sized slice of lime.
-It’s meant to be made with Rhum Agricole made from sugar cane juice rather than molases.
+It is a simple cocktail made with a teaspoon or less of a sugar syrup called Petit Canne (BG Reynolds Demerara works fine) and a quarter sized slice of lime rind mulled together and then stirred with Agricole Rhum.
+Rhum Agricole is made from sugar cane juice rather than molasses and has a earthy note to it.
 It is sensational with La Favorite Rhum Agricole Blanc which has a lot of funk in the nose… It is called a Grande Punch when using an Aged Agricole Rhum… Adding 2-3 drops of lime bitters will even make it better.
 Also if you don’t have Agricole Rhum handy any aged Rum will make a fine Grande Punch.

 It’s also fantastic with my friend Robert Dawson’s, Kohana Agricole Rhum from the Manulele Distillery on Oahu.
 If you are going to Hawaii anytime soon make sure you include a visit to this incredible distillery… Robert is a true artisan and doing great things in HI.